Fort Worth Water Quality at a Glance

 Report Issues

 Report water main breaks, pressure issues, or quality concerns immediately to (817) 392-7413.
-Use the MyFortWorth app for quick reporting and receive updates on service interruptions in your area.
+Use the MyFortWorth app for quick reporting and to receive updates on service interruptions in your area.

 Follow Watering Rules